Jakekougan/AIEmotionJournal/README.md

 The application uses a PyTorch model to classify the emotion of each journal entry.
 The model and tokenizer files are located in the `model/` directory.

-## License

-This project is for educational and personal use.
-See LICENSE file for details if provided.

-## Contributing

-Pull requests and suggestions are welcome!